kizito9898/IT-Documentation/CustomerService/Communication-Best-Practices.md

 - I avoid blame or overly technical language.
 - I keep responses short, polite, and solution-focused.
 - I add next steps and let the user know I’m still available.
-- I always check tone—it should sound human, not robotic.
+- I always check tone, it should sound human, not robotic.

 ---
 ## 7. Chat Etiquette (Live Chat or Ticket Comments)

 **My Goal**: Keep things quick, friendly, and clear in real-time.
 ### What I focus on:

 - **I greet the client warmly**

   > *Hi John!
-I’m Kizito from IT—just picked up your ticket.
+I’m Kizito from IT, just picked up your ticket.
 Let’s get this sorted out.*

 - **I give quick updates so they’re not left waiting**